himakiran/CarND-Behavioral-Cloning-P3/writeup_template.md

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.pdf summarizing the results

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing